vuejs/vue-cli/docs/dev-guide/plugin-dev.md

 ![UI Config Start](/ui-config-start.png)

-Now let's replace hardcoded `white` value with the property from the config file.
+Now let's replace the hardcoded `white` value with the property from the config file.
 In the `onRead` hook `data` object contains the JSON result of each config file content.
 In our case, the content of `myConfig.js` was

 ```js
 // myConfig.js